taz1003/PP2-BMI-Calculator/README.md

     - Estimates daily calorie needs to maintain essential bodily functions based on all the information of the user.

 - __Result Area__
-    - Shows the result of user's BMI calculation.
+    - Shows the result of the user's BMI calculation.
     - Shows what BMI category the user falls under.

     ![Result Area](assets/images/screenshots/bmi_calculator_result_and_category.png)